 Why Every Pear is Beyond Compare

-The humble, shapely, pear is a member of the rosaceae family (interestingly, just like roses as well as apples, and apricots (to name a few).
+The humble, shapely pear is a member of the rosaceae family (just like roses, apples, and apricots, to name a few).

-When you look into the nutritional components of the pear, the thing that jumps out is its fiber profile is hard to miss.
-For example, did you know that you can get 22% of your daily fiber needs met by eating one?!
+When you consider the nutritional components of the pear, its fiber profile is hard to miss.
+For example, did you know that you can get 22% of your daily fiber needs met by eating just one?!
 How crazy is that?!
-Which explains why it’s beneficial to digestive health, as well as prebiotic functions.
+Which explains why the pear is beneficial to digestive health, as well as favorable to pre-biotic functions.

-Otherwise, compared to other fruits, let’s face it: they don’t look terribly spectacular at first glance, either, until you learn the stunning truth.
+Compared to other fruits, let’s face it: They don’t look terribly spectacular at first glance, either, until you learn the stunning truth.

 Stripping Down the Pear

-Juicing 8oz of its juice provides the nutrition you’d get by eating two or three.
-For people like me with digestive issues (specifically for me, Chrons’ Disease) dodging the fiber lets us take in the pear’s free form concentrate of power-packed minerals without the roughage.
+Juicing 8 ounces from a pear provides the same nutritional value you’d get by eating two or three whole pears.
+For people like me with digestive issues (specifically for me, Crohns’ Disease), dodging the fiber means I can take in the pear’s free form concentrate of power-packed minerals without the roughage.
 Pears are chock full of vitamins C and K along with several forms of synergistic B, potassium, copper, phosphorus, magnesium, flavonols (anthocyanins), and iron.

-Also interestingly, its juice improves the absorbability of many other vitamins and mineral.
-That’s one of the reasons pear juice is recommended for children, as well as for anyone recovering from illness.
+What’s more, its juice improves the absorbability of many other vitamins and mineral.
+That’s one of the reasons pear juice is recommended for children and for anyone recovering from illness.

-In addition, a pear’s nutrients boost cardiovascular circulation, pears’ flavonoids are being studied for their ability to prevent cancer.
+Need to hear more?
+No problem!
+A pear’s nutrients boost cardiovascular circulation, and its flavonoids are being studied for their ability to prevent cancer.
 They also increase bone mineral density, and support the entire nervous system.

-Despite the fact that the Ancient Greeks mathematically calculated the shape (and size) of the earth thousands of years before his charter from Queen Isabella – Columbus believed, rather, that the Earth is in fact shaped like a pear!
-Columbus wrote: ” […] this western half of the world, I maintain, is like half a very round pear, having a raised projection for the stalk, as I have already described” .
+Despite the fact that the Ancient Greeks mathematically calculated the shape (and size) of the earth thousands of years before his charter from Queen Isabella, Columbus believed that the Earth was, in fact, pear-shaped!
+Columbus wrote, “… this western half of the world, I maintain, is like half a very round pear, having a raised projection for the stalk, as I have already described” .

 While we often hear about apples being rich in pectin, pears are actually a better source of pectin than the venerable apple.
-Pectin fiber is helpful for digestion by binding to excess fatty substances in our lower GI tract, and removes these fatty substances along with LDL cholesterol and other waste toxins in the body.
+Pectin fiber is helpful for digestion by binding to excess fatty substances in our lower GI tract, and it removes these fatty substances along with LDL cholesterol and other waste toxins in the body.

 Pear pectin literally encourages the body to dump its garbage, improving our natural detoxifying capabilities, while also helping to balance our blood sugar.
 The pectin is found in the highest levels in the peel, and has been shown in studies to improve plasma lipid levels.
-So if you juice at home (and, I hope you do) – juice the ‘Juice Shack way’ … juice the whole thing!
+So, if you juice at home (and, I hope you do), please juice the ‘Juice Shack way’ and juice the whole thing!

 For two years, I’ve scoured the internet seeking sources that can back up the health and benefit claims of fruits, vegetables, and supplements (sometimes called “boost”).

 In the chart below are the health claims I and others have discovered about pears.
 Where you see a footnote, you’ll find a link to the source.
-If there is not a footnote, then that means that the specific health claim is made, but neither I or anyone I know has been able to locate sources of research or anecdote to backup the claim.
+If there is not a footnote, that means the specific health claim is made, but neither I nor anyone I know has been able to locate sources of research or credible anecdotes to back up the claim.

 So, if you are aware of a direct source of research or anecdotes to back up the claims, please post them in the comments.
 I’ll check them out and if they meet our standards, I’ll make sure that they’re included in the next edition of the blog and give you a shout-out!